Leke Abejide

-Leke Joseph Abejide (born May 8, 1975) is a Nigerian politician representing Yagba Federal Constituency in the House of Representatives Kogi State.
+Leke Joseph Abejide (born 8 May 1975) is a Nigerian politician representing Yagba Federal Constituency in the House of Representatives Kogi State.

-Career
+Early life and education

-Leke Joseph was born on May 8, 1975 in Alu, Yagba East.
+Abejide was born on 8 May 1975 in Alu, Yagba East Local Government Area of Kogi State, Nigeria.
 He earned a bachelor's degree in economics from Ahmadu Bello University and a Master of Business Administration from Bayero University Kano.

 In 2019, Leke was elected to represent the Yagba Federal Constituency in the House of Representatives, and was re-elected for a second term in 2023.

+Political career

+Abejide is a Nigerian politician and member of the African Democratic Congress (ADC).
+He was first elected to the House of Representatives of Nigeria in 2019 to represent the Yagba Federal Constituency of Kogi State.
+He was re-elected in the 2023 general election to represent the Yagba East/Yagba West/Mopa-Muro Federal Constituency in the 10th National Assembly.